Closing Date: 28th May, 2026

 Duties:

-As a General Attorney (Tax) you will:
+As a General Attorney (Tax) in Income Tax and Accounting, you will:

 This is not an all-inclusive list.
-If selected at a lower grade level, you will have the opportunity to learn to perform the duties of the position, and will receive training to help you grow in the position.
+If selected at a lower grade level, you will have the opportunity to learn to perform the duties of the position and will receive training to help you grow in the position.

 Requirements: